akikuno/DAJIN2/README.md

 ### Batch Processing

-DAJIN2 can also handle multiple FASTQ files using the `batch` subcommand.
+By using the `batch` subcommand, you can process multiple FASTQ files simultaneously.
+For this purpose, a CSV or Excel file consolidating the sample information is required.
+For a specific example, please refer to [this link](https://github.com/akikuno/DAJIN2/blob/main/examples/example-batch/batch.csv).

 ```bash